Organic Madagascan Vanilla Powder

 Beyond the sweet scent and subtly powerful flavour of vanilla is something more substantial that a lot of people don’t know about.
 Vanilla has a great nutritional profile and a long list of health benefits to boot.

 It contains lots of antioxidants.
-Vanilla beans contain vanillin and vanillic acid.
 These are antioxidants that protect the body from toxins and free radical damage.
 The antioxidant properties of vanilla are especially high—approximately 90%—if the vanilla is unprocessed and concentrated.

 It contains important minerals.
-Vanilla beans contain calcium, manganese, zinc, iron, and potassium, which play an important role in controlling our blood pressure and heart rate.
+Vanilla beans contain calcium, manganese, iron, and potassium, which contributes in controlling our blood pressure, red blood cells and haemoglobin.

 It contains Vitamin B-complex.
 Vitamin B-6, niacin, riboflavin, thiamin and pantothenic acid can also be found in vanilla.
-This group of B-vitamins helps in the function of the nervous system and the body’s metabolism.
+This group of B-vitamins helps in the function of the nervous system, body’s metabolism, hormonal activity and psychological function.

 Vanilla can be bought in many forms, one of which is a powder.
 There is no shortage of vanilla powder on the market today - in fact, it's likely that you'll find it in most supermarkets.
 The question is, where can you find a high-quality vanilla powder?